-The louder you cheer - it's more likely that you will get Bob's attention over to your section and then let the good times roll!
-Bob loves high-fivin', huggin' and just being a part of the excitement out at Scotiabank Field.
+The louder you cheer, the more likely it is that you will get Bob's attention at your section.
+Then let the good times roll!
+Bob loves high-fivin', huggin' and just being a part of the excitement at Scotiabank Field.

 Why Do We Call Him Bob Brown Bear?

-When Bob was discovered hangin' around the ballpark back in 2008, our staff quickly realized that he was a huge baseball fan and loved our hometown Canadians.
-After a long night sitting around home plate, our staff decided that this loveable bear should represent not only our team - but the great history of baseball in Vancouver.
+When Bob was discovered at the ballpark back in 2008, our staff quickly realized that he was a huge baseball fan and loved your hometown Canadians.
+After a long night of sitting around home plate, our staff decided that this loveable bear should represent not only our team but the great history of baseball in Vancouver.

 Bob Brown, who was Vancouver's "Mr. Baseball", is long remembered by baseball purists as the man who kept baseball alive through both World Wars and the depression.
-Brown brought the legendary Babe Ruth to town for local fans to see and was instrumental in housing professional baseball in Vancouver by building two stadiums including Capilano Stadium in 1951 which is today known as Scotiabank Field at Nat Bailey Stadium.
+Brown brought the legendary Babe Ruth to town for local fans to see and was instrumental in housing professional baseball in Vancouver by building two stadiums including Capilano Stadium in 1951, which is known today as Nat Bailey Stadium.

-Brown was a player, manager and owner among his more than 60 years of dedication to baseball here in the Pacific Northwest and the Vancouver Canadians of today felt it was fitting to honour our game's great local history by naming our mascot after a man who loved the game and kept it thriving in our city.
+Brown was a player, manager and owner among his more than 60 years of dedication to baseball here in the Pacific Northwest.
+The Vancouver Canadians felt it was fitting to honour our game's great local history by naming our mascot after a man who loved the game and kept it thriving in our city.

 To learn more about the life and times of Bob Brown, click here.